 Brushkana Creek Campground is located at MP 104.5 along the Denali Highway.
-This developed campground has 22 sites with potable water, fire rings, picnic tables, outhouses, and includes the collection of fees by an employee or agent of the BLM.
-Reasonable visitor protection is provided to ensure a safe and secure environment for all users.
+This developed campground has 22 sites with potable water, fire rings, picnic tables, outhouses, and trash facilities.
 The location of this site along the Denali Highway has made it a destination for travelers along the gravel road connecting Paxson to Cantwell.
 Brushkana Creek and Tangle Lakes are the only two developed, public campground facilities along the 135-mile road.
 Current fees for the campground are \$15 per night.